slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 5 | 4.8515E-05 | 0.00237726 | 0.09444  | 0.00022451 |
 | Total             |   | 1          | 49         |          | **2.21405352** |

-### Total Money Amount Needed To Run the Slonigiraf System in a Specific Country
+### Total Money Amount Needed To Run the Slonig System in a Specific Country

 To cover the maximum probable money loss of all students in Ethiopia (46,974,914), an estimated 104 million USD is required, calculated based on an average loss of 2.214 USD per student:

 $2.214 * 46,974,914 = 104,004,973 $

-Countries with higher teacher salaries than Ethiopia will require more funds for students at the start of the Slonigiraf system implementation.
+Countries with higher teacher salaries than Ethiopia will require more funds for students at the start of the Slonig system implementation.
 For example, in the USA, where minimum teacher salaries are 100.66 times higher, students will need 222.87 USD:

 $2.214 * 100.66 = 222.87$

-13.7 billion USD is required to implement the Slonigiraf system for 61,376,828 students in the USA:
+13.7 billion USD is required to implement the Slonig system for 61,376,828 students in the USA:

 $222.87 * 61,376,828 = 13,679,152,692$

 Table 8 displays the calculations for other countries.
-The Slonigiraf educational model requires 98.3 billion USD to be distributed among students worldwide.
+The Slonig educational model requires 98.3 billion USD to be distributed among students worldwide.

 **Table 8**